kyma-project/api-gateway/docs/contributor/adr/0010-geoblocking-draft.md

 - if the local copy contains a newer version (lastUpdateTime) -> load it
 - if the update check has been recently performed (now - lastUpdateCheckTime < refreshInterval) -> don't check it again
 - if the update check hasn't been recently performed (now - lastUpdateCheckTime >= refreshInterval) -> check for an update
-- if there is a newer version -> download, apply it, update a local copy and set lastUpdateCheckTime and lastUpdateTime to the current time
+- if there is a newer version available in the central SAP Geoblocking service -> download, apply it, update a local copy and set lastUpdateCheckTime and lastUpdateTime to the current time
 - if there is no newer version -> update lastUpdateCheckTime time (so other pods may skip the check)
 - if there is a problem with checking for an update -> log a warning
 - if there is a problem with updating the local copy -> log a warning and use a new version anyway